apache/openwhisk/docs/actions.md

   }
   ```

-  Note that you did not need to specify the place parameter when invoking the action.
+  Notice that you did not need to specify the place parameter when you invoked the action.
 Bound parameters can still be overwritten by specifying the parameter value at invocation time.

 3. Invoke the action, passing both `name` and `place` values.
-The latter overwrites the value bound to the action.
+The latter overwrites the value that is bound to the action.

   ```
   $ wsk action invoke --blocking --result hello --param name 'Bernie' --param place 'Washington, DC'